retgits/flogo-components/activity/githubissues/README.md

 # GitHub Issues

-This activity provides your Flogo app the ability to get the GitHub issues for a specific account
+Get the GitHub issues assigned to an authenticated user

 ## Installation